 This condition actually encompasses a few types of medical problems.
 Both acute and chronic alcohol abuse can lead to alcohol-induced psychosis — as a symptom of withdrawal, in the case of delirium tremens, or as an effect of chronic drinking, like Wernicke-Korsakoff syndrome.
-There are a few types of alcohol-induced psychosis, but they are all very dangerous and require medical treatment
+There are a few types of alcohol-induced psychosis, but they are all very dangerous and require medical treatment.

-Symptoms of Alcohol-Induced Psychosis
+Types of Alcohol-Induced Psychosis

 Some more commonly diagnosed forms of alcohol-induced psychosis include:

-One of the most known forms of alcohol-induced psychosis, this condition develops because of alcohol withdrawal.
+Delirium tremens (DTs): One of the most known forms of alcohol-induced psychosis, this condition develops because of alcohol withdrawal.
 People who are most at risk for developing delirium tremens are those who drank several pints of hard or soft alcohol per day, who chronically abused alcohol for 10 years or more, or who have tried to quit abusing alcohol and relapsed repeatedly.

 Symptoms of this serious condition that begins 48 hours to 72 hours after the final drink are: